-A private company limited by shares is a type of business structure that is formed with the intention of making a profit for the benefit of its owner and is the most popular company structure in the UK.
+A type of business structure that is formed with the intention of making a profit for the benefit of its owner and is the most popular company structure in the UK.
 It is legally different from its owner(s), has its own legal rights, and is responsible for its own affairs, finances, and liabilities because it has been incorporated at Companies House as a separate legal entity.

 Shareholders and director

 This type of business is owned by one or more shareholders, and managed by one or more directors.
 Shareholders and directors can be the same person.
 Each shareholder must hold a minimum of one share of the business.
 These shareholdings represent the relative ownership, control, and profit entitlements of each shareholder as well as the level of their personal liability in the event that the company is unable to pay its debts.
 You can form a private company limited by shares on your own or with other people.

 Profit-making businesses of all sizes, from small startups to large corporations, are suited for private companies limited by shares.
 It offers a more advantageous tax regime than the sole trader, allowing you to pay less personal tax and keep more of the earnings.
 This is due to the fact that the company only pays 19% Corporation Tax on all taxable income, shareholders receive dividend payments from the remaining earnings, and directors are paid salaries through PAYE.